navaneeth-raman-bhaskar/2048Game/README.md

 ## Want to try?

-- Fork or clone the repo
+- Fork the repo
-- Then run `php run.php`
+- Go to commandline and run `php 2048`
 - Enjoy!

 ## Releases